11NOel11/chaos_nonchaos_predictor_nn/README.md

 - **Noise Sensitivity** – Small measurement errors can lead to incorrect classification.
 - **Unseen Scenarios** – The method struggles when applied to real-world data with uncertainties.

-This motivates the need for a **data-driven alternative** like neural networks.
+This motivates the need for a **data-driven** alternative like neural networks, which are well-suited for capturing and predicting chaotic systems.
+Their ability to recognize complex patterns and nonlinear dependencies makes them a powerful tool for modeling chaotic dynamics where traditional analytical methods fall short.

 ---